Prioritization Decision Matrix: 7 Steps to Rank Anything

 In the next 10 minutes

-• Pick one decision you’re currently facing and list 3-5 criteria that matter most for that decision.
+• Pick one decision you are currently facing and list 3-5 criteria that matter most for it.
 Assign rough percentage weights that add up to 100%.

 This week